andrastantos/brew/docs/cpu/isa.rst

   Destination type is not changed, except of course for type load operations.

 .. [#note_immedate_types]
   Types for each register are encoded in 4-bit nibbles.
 Lowest 4 bits determine the type of the lowest indexed register.
 Highest 4 bits determine the type of the highest indexed register.
+If nibble is set to 0xf, type of corresponding register is not changed.

 Constant ALU group
 ------------------